ShotaroKataoka/q-spec-agent-template/contexts/spec_rules_en.md

 SPEC is the specification that AI agents must follow when performing work.

 ## Core Principles
 - **ALL YOU NEED is SPEC**: Apply SPEC to all work including "feature development", "bug fixes", "research", "documentation", etc. Coding agents dramatically improve their task execution capabilities by utilizing SPECs.
+When creating a SPEC, **always** conduct a Q-SPEC hearing.
 - **SPEC as an Asset**: SPECs are reusable assets.
 They demonstrate their true value through utilization of `notes.md` and `reports.md`.
 By saving accidental discoveries and problem-solving processes as assets, past SPECs can be reused through `find` or `grep` when encountering the same problems.
 - **Question-based SPEC-driven Development**: Create extremely high-quality SPECs while reducing user burden through user interviews using the Q-SPEC Framework.　**Always** use Q-SPEC Framework to conduct Inference-Based Interview for questions or requests from users.